 A year traditionally began in June and ended in May the next year, when their brightest star in the southern sky - Canopus - signalled the time for harvesting.
 The Xhosa months are poetically named after stars and seasonal plants found in South Africa.
 Urbanised and other places where Roman Christianity has set their brand, the anglicised versions of the months are used, especially revered by the younger generations.
-But the rural areas of the Eastern Cape - the olden names and traditions still stand.
+But the rural areas of the Eastern Cape - the olden names and traditions are followed by few (by the Masalela - or `remnant` as the Bible calls them).

 June - EyeSilimela (month of the Pleiades)